 Note the whys and whens

 Take a look at which months had the highest spending and the reasons behind that.
 Was there a family reunion you had to fly out for?
 Did you or someone in your family become ill?
 Or did you splurge on shoes one boring summer weekend?
-There are expenses that can be helped, but there are those that can’t and you shouldn’t feel guilty about.
-Which leads to…
+You will probably be surprised by what you learn.
+Look for patterns or spending triggers.
+It will help you make better budgeting decisions.

 Build an emergency fund

-As we all know, life is simply unpredictable, so at the risk of sounding like a TV commercial for insurance, set aside a chunk of money only to be used for that seriously rainy day.
+Whatever your financial goal is, you need an emergency fund.
+As we all know, life is unpredictable, so at the risk of sounding like a TV commercial for insurance, set aside a chunk of money only to be used for that seriously rainy day.
 Or put away a bit of money once a week if that’s more feasible–10 dollars set aside in a piggy bank each week equals over $500!
 But decide on an amount that you will be saving each week and stick to it.